 About Me

 I never knew all the ways I had learned to protect myself from the pain of feelings, vulnerability and shame.
 Some of it came in the form of the harsh inner self critic (of which I wasn't even always aware) and some of it came in the form of appearing to "have it all together".
 How exhausting!
 I've done a lot of work in these areas (and in others) in my own life and with my clients and believe this to be a life-long road.
-And/but, I am still in awe of the powerful effects of therapy (and, many other therapeutic relational encounters)- a place where you can show up with all of the parts of yourself in a safe(r) space where you can upack the messiness of life and human-ness; where someone sitting across from you can access the same human feelings in themselves.
+And/but, I am still in awe of the powerful effects of therapy (and, many other therapeutic relational encounters)- a place where you can show up with all of the parts of yourself in a safe(r) space where you can upack the messiness of life and human-ness; where someone sitting across from you can access similar human feelings in themselves.
 It can be a quite profound and healing experience to be known and to be met human to human.

 I graduated from Lesley University in Cambridge, MA with a Master’s degree in Counseling Psychology and am a Licensed Professional Clinical Counselor (LPCC #4957) in the state of California as well as a Licensed Mental Health Counselor (LMHC #9195) in the state of Massachusetts.